Eetui/Eetui.github.io/objectinteractions-page.md

 ### Interactables

 All interactable objects inherit IInteractable interface.
-IInteractable methdos are called from PlayerInteract class, which is attached to the player.
+IInteractable methods are called from PlayerInteract class, which is attached to the player.

 #### IInteractable.cs